MixMo: Mixing Multiple Inputs for Multiple Outputs via Deep Subnetworks: Related work

 \subsection{Data augmentation}

 \paragraph{} CNNs are known to memorize the training data \cite{45820} and make overconfident predictions \cite{guo2017calibration} to the detriment of generalization on new test examples. \textbf{Data Augmentation} (DA) inflates the training dataset's size by creating artificial samples from available labeled data.
 Beyond slight perturbations (\textit{e.g.} rotation), recent works \cite{Cubuk_2020_CVPR_Workshops, hendrycks2019augmix} apply stronger transformations \cite{he19_data_augmen_revis}.
-CutOut \cite{devries2017improved} and others \cite{li2020encemask,singh2018hide,zhong2020random} randomly delete regions of images in training.
-They prevent models from focusing on a single pixels region, similarly to how regularizations like Dropout \cite{srivastava2014dropout} or DropBlock \cite{ghiasi2018dropblock} force networks to leverage multiple features.
+CutOut \cite{devries2017improved} randomly deletes regions of images in training and prevents models from focusing on a single pixels region, similarly to how regularizations like Dropout \cite{srivastava2014dropout} or DropBlock \cite{ghiasi2018dropblock} force networks to leverage multiple features.

 \textbf{Mixed Sample Data Augmentation} (MSDA) recently expanded the notion of DA.
 From pairs of labeled samples $\{(x_{i}, y_i), (x_{k}, y_{k})\}$, they create virtual samples: $\left(m_x(x_{i}, x_{k}, \lambda), \lambda y_i + (1-\lambda)y_{k}\right)$ where $\lambda \sim \text{Beta}(\alpha,\alpha)$. \cite{liang2018understanding} shows that mixing the targets differently than this linear interpolation may cause underfitting and unstable learning.
 Indeed, approaches mainly focus on developing the most effective input mixing $m_x$.
 In \cite{inoue18_data_augmen_by_pairin_sampl_images_class,Tokozume_2018_CVPR,tokozume2018learning,zhang2018mixup}, $m_x$ performs a simple linear interpolation between pixels: \textit{e.g} in Mixup \cite{zhang2018mixup}, $m_x(x_{i}, x_{k}, \lambda) = \lambda x_{i} + (1-\lambda) x_{k}$.
-Theoretically, it regularizes outside the training distribution \cite{onmixup2020,guo2019mixup,zhang2020does,zhang2021hen} and applies label smoothing \cite{muller2019does,pereyra2017regularizing}.
+Theoretically, it regularizes outside the training distribution \cite{onmixup2020,guo2019mixup,zhang2020does} and applies label smoothing \cite{muller2019does,pereyra2017regularizing}.